How to do a Proper “Crunch”

 Strengthening

 Increasing your core strength requires engaging the appropriate muscle groups in a regular (or habitual) way.
 You want to engage the core during all movement (not just during abdominal exercises).
-The action your teacher is really asking you to do when she says “flatten your stomach” in a crunch, is actually the same action she wants you to perform when she tells you to “lift up.”
+The action your teacher is really asking you to do when she says “flatten your stomach” in a crunch, is actually pretty much the same action she wants you to perform when she tells you to “pull up”… it’s just that in the crunch, you progress to a more intense concentric contraction that works against gravity.

 Now, let’s talk about how to engage your core in a crunch and otherwise…